CRFA Flank Alopecia (Cyclical Recurrent Hair Loss on the Flanks) in Dogs

 - CRFA Flank Alopecia (Cyclical Recurrent Hair Loss on the Flanks)

-Apart from the hair loss, the skin in the affected regions often shows dark pigmentation (hyperpigmentationHyperpigmentation is a skin condition in which certain areas of the skin become darker than the surrounding skin.
+Apart from hair loss, the skin in affected regions often shows dark pigmentation (hyperpigmentationHyperpigmentation is a skin condition in which certain areas of the skin become darker than the surrounding skin.
 This can be caused by an overproduction of melanin, sun exposure, inflammatory conditions, or other factors.).
 The skin may appear smooth and shiny, but generally shows no signs of inflammation or itching.

 Diagnosis